Donny-Hikari/ask-terminal/README.md

 Start a new terminal, and run `chat-terminal` or `ask`.
 Enjoy!

-Note: You may use other text completion endpoints other than `openai`, such as `llama-cpp`.
+Note: You may use other text completion endpoints other than `openai`, such as `llama-cpp` and `ollama`.
 See [Text Completion Endpoint](#text-completion-endpoint) for more information.

 ## Text Completion Endpoint